wadehuber/csc110examples/csc110examples/src/videoexamples/usingclasses/README.md

 ## Strings

+- StringExamples.java has some examples of working with `String` objects & string literals and comparing strings
+- MoreStringExamples.java has additional examples of `String` functions available in Java.
 - StringConcatenation.java [VIDEO](https://youtu.be/Aq5P5ylKwbA) (4:24): We can combine strings in Java using the string concatenation operator `+`.
 We can also combine strings with the values of variables to print them out.

 ### MathAndRandom.java